 Read Byron’s blog to get insight into issues of importance to Canadians on Internet-related matters.

 Dave Chiswell is the vice-president, product development at the Canadian Internet Registration Authority (CIRA).
 In this role, he leads CIRA’s pursuit of new product and service offerings that are complementary to its core .CA registration service.

-Chiswell is a seasoned technology veteran with extensive experience in the Internet industry.
+Dave is a seasoned technology veteran with extensive experience in the Internet industry.
 He joins CIRA after four years with Storm Internet Services, including three and a half years as CEO.
-Chiswell has also held senior level positions at Efficient Networks in Dallas, Newbridge Networks/Alcatel in Ottawa and Virginia, and at Momentous.ca as CEO of its Domain Group.
+Dave has also held senior level positions at Efficient Networks in Dallas, Newbridge Networks/Alcatel in Ottawa and Virginia, and at Momentous.ca as CEO of its Domain Group.

 David Fowler, B.A., vice-president, marketing and communications